 The College of Pharmacy and Health Sciences provides an intellectually stimulating learning environment with collaborative learning among students, faculty, and staff.
 Graduates are liberally educated professionals who are dedicated to serving their clients, patients, profession, and community.
 The College emphasizes excellence and leadership in education, service, and scholarship.

 None of the information provided here or elsewhere by the College of Pharmacy and Health Sciences constitutes a contract between the University and the student.
 The College of Pharmacy and Health Sciences reserves the right to make changes in curricula, admission policies, procedures, tuition and financial aid, academic standards and guidelines, student services and other regulations or policies without giving prior notice.

-The Health Science curriculum is responsive to changes within the education and scientific communities and therefore course requirements may vary according to the year of graduation.
-Students must declare a track in Health Sciences by the end of the spring term of their first-year.
+The Health Science curriculum is responsive to changes within the education and scientific communities, and therefore, course requirements may vary according to the year of graduation.
+Students must declare a track in Health Sciences by the end of their first semester at Drake University.

 The purpose of the health sciences program is to provide graduates with: